Authentic New England Clam Chowder

 Instructions

 1. Place the scrubbed clams in a heavy stock pot and add 4 cups cool water.
-Cover the pot with a tight fitting lid and bring the water to a boil.
-When water begins to boil, reduce heat to a simmer and cook for 8-10 minutes, until clams open.
-Use a pair of tongs to transfer the clams to a baking sheet to cool.
+Cover the pot with a tight-fitting lid and bring the water to a boil.
+When the water begins to boil, reduce heat to a simmer and cook for 5-7 minutes until the clams open.
+Discard any clams that do not open.

 • Category: Soup